Foolproof Instant Pot Long-Grain Rice – Fast & Easy!

 Kitchen Tip: Did you know you can easily write on those black lids of a repurposed coffee can using chalk?
 No more guessing what’s inside that container in the fridge!

-Sometimes I’m serving that leftover cooked rice with a Tex-Mex meal.
-If so I’ll take out a portion of rice and stir in some melted butter and sautéed minced garlic & sage to make my Garlic/Sage Buttered Rice.
+For Tex-Mex I take out a portion of rice and stir in some melted butter and sautéed minced garlic & sage to make Garlic/Sage Buttered Rice.

 Buttered rice with fresh sage and garlic makes a delicious yet quick side dish. #TexasHomesteader